MOladunni/MOladunni.github.io/README.md

 Total Sales by Categories: Gives insight into the best product category and the worst category for management decision-making.

+Additionally, the dashboard includes interactive slicers and a timeline for:
+Month: Filter the data to view performance and trend for a specific month or range of months.

+Categories: Displays the range of product categories and their sales

+Channel: Provides insight into different sales channels and their performance

 **Key findings:**
 State Sales: Identified the state with the highest sales and highlighted states where sales performance could be improved